webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### no ternary operator

 Many languages have a ternary operator `condition ? trueExpression : falseExpression` WGSL does not.
-WGSL does have `select`
+WGSL does have `select`.

 ```wgsl
   let a = select(falseExpression, trueExpression, condition);